-A son called Kylion to honor his father and a daughter called Fayola.
-They parents intended them to rule the realm together.
+A daughter called Fayola and a son named Kylion.
+Their parents intended them to rule the realm together.

-Kylion and Fayola had to suffer their mother's death at the age of thirteen, which especially left deep scares on Fayolas' heart.
-She was the last one to hold her mother's hand and listened to her last words:
+Tragically Fayola and Kylion had to suffer their mother's death at a young age, which deeply scarred Fayola's heart.
+She would be the last one to hold their mother's hand, and to listen carefully to her last whispered words:

-"Don't cry, my little ruby.
-Don't mourn the dead.
-Purgatos awaits me and will watch over my soul for eternity."
+"Cry not, my little ruby, mourn not the dead.
+For Purgatos awaits me, and shall watch over my soul."

-The years passed.
-Under the strict eyes of their father, son and daughter grew up to be honourable rulers.
+The years passed, and under the strict eyes of their father, the twins grew up to become honorable rulers.

-Kylion and Fayola, the prince and princess of the Realm of Fire, came into a religious dispute – The War of Fire.
-Fayola claimed that Purgatos, the keeper of the souls, should be worshipped as the only true god of fire and that the Cendori have to recant Incendi – the lord of the flame of life.
-When her twin brother refused, Fayola split the realm and started to war her own brother.
-Since Kylion did not want the war, he searched for a way to quickly end the bloodshed.
-Alchemists of the Cendori created beasts by mutating animals and sent them onto the battlefield.
+The Princess and the Prince came into a religious dispute which went down in history as the War of Fire.
+Fayola demanded that Purgatos should be worshiped as the only true God and that the Cendori have to recant Incendi.
+But when Kylion refused, Fayola split the realm and started a war against her own brother.
+Since Kylion didn't want the war, he sought out a way to end the bloodshed quickly.
+It were his alchemists who created beasts by mutating animals to send into the battlefield.

-When Kylions army dominated, and the outcome of the war seemed decided, the beasts got out of control.
+When Kylion's army dominated, and the outcome of the war seemed decided, the beasts got out of control.
 They covered the land with another wave of sorrow.
-The salvation came through the wisest and mightiest scholars of the Siari.
-The Siari think of themselves as Children of the Wind.
-They worship the Goddess of Wind Etasiaé, who keeps the balance between the fire gods.
+Fortunately, salvation came through the wisest scholars of the Siari.
+The Siari people think of themselves as servants of the wind, they worship the Goddess Etesia and see it as their sacred duty to keep balance and peace in Eldurien.
 They built blessed obelisks, which kept the villages and towns safe from the beasts.

-The people were saved, though the war had left it's traces behind, so the Goddess of Wind created the tribe of the Harpies out of pity.
-Those divine creatures should care for the people and help them recover the wasted land.
+The people were saved, though the war had left it's mark upon the world.
+Etesia herself showed compassion for the human beings and so she created the tribe of the Harpies.
+Divine creatures, which appeared in the shape of winged women.
+They should care for the people and help them heal the scarred land.

 However, things turned out differently ...

-The people were just too traumatized by the beasts, so they began to hunt and kill the Harpies.
-Desperate and unable to fight back, because they were created as pacifistic beings, the Harpies retired to the northernmost and rutted mountains – and had not been seen from this day on.
+Moved by hatred and fear of the beasts, the people began to hunt and kill the divine women.
+Unable to fight back, as they had been created as peaceful beings, the divine women retreated to the northenmost rutted mountains – and have not been seen or heard from since.

-Only the Siari felt to be connected to the Harpies and so they settled at the foot of the mountains.
+Since the Siari felt very grateful towards the Harpies, many settled at the foot of these mountains.

 Each and every being - from the tiny bug via the strong bear through to the delicate bird - each carries a spark of the Eternal Fire inside them.
 So do humans.
 But different to most beings, humans are aware of it.
 It is this spark that allows to exert something divine.
 Each one bares the potential and is able to unleash those powers; however, controlling them, thus they can't cause unbridled damage, requires a high degree of expertise and exercise.
 Most humans spend their lives without exerting Magic even once, because it involves the danger of the spark causing a fire that can consume the caster completely.
 The more powerful a spell the higher the danger that it takes on a live of its own.
 This is why the majority faces this gift with humility and reverence.
 Consequently, it is reserved to clerics, priests and other men of the cloth to exert in the name of the gods.
 Some even see it as a sin to possess oneself of this spark, because in their eyes it is blasphemy to want to force their will upon the Divine Fire.
 Those often live remote of the big cities, in small villages and communities and are at best wary - often even aggressive - towards strangers and only tolerate known merchants.